The Nobel Prizes will be announced against a backdrop of wars, famine and artificial intelligence

 David Pendlebury, head of research analysis at Clarivate’s Institute for Scientific Information, says scientists from Google Deepmind, the AI lab, could be among those under consideration for the chemistry prize.

-The company’s artificial intelligence, AlphaFold “accurately predicts the structure of proteins,” and is already widely used in several fields, including medicine, where it could one day be used to develop a breakthrough drug.
+The company’s artificial intelligence, AlphaFold, “accurately predicts the structure of proteins,” he said.
+It is already widely used in several fields, including medicine, where it could one day be used to develop a breakthrough drug.

 Pendlebury spearheads Clarivate’s list of scientists whose papers are among the world’s most cited, and whose work it says are ripe for Nobel recognition.